 Avoid filters and cosmetic editing; minimal editing is best.

-Manage Media allows you to quickly add media to your eBird checklists and simultaneously edit multiple photos and recordings.
-This enables you to rapidly add ratings, comments, behaviors, background species, and more to your media.
+Manage Media allows you to quickly add media to your eBird checklists and simultaneously edit data for multiple photos and recordings.
+Manage Media also enables you to rapidly add ratings, comments, behaviors, background species, and more to your media.

 Record or take a picture of a bird.